Top BIM Software Tools in 2023

 - Difficult to get into without any prior BIM software experience

-- The pricing model of Navisworks Simulate is relatively simple, with a single price that could be paid for every month, every year, or once every three years:
+- The pricing model of Navisworks Simulate is relatively simple, with a single price that can be paid monthly, yearly, or once every three years:

-- Navisworks Manage, on the other hand, could be paid for as a regular subscription:
+- Navisworks Manage, on the other hand, can be paid for via a regular subscription:

 - 100 tokens for $300